All Products

 Note

-If the office network in which the Windows cloud computer resides is of the enterprise Active Directory (AD) account type, and the SMB access control list (ACL) feature is enabled for the file system, the NAS file system is automatically mounted on the cloud computer by a domain user.
+If the Windows cloud computer is in an Active Directory (AD) office network and the SMB Access Control List (ACL) feature is enabled for the NAS file system, the NAS file system is automatically mounted to the cloud computer using the credentials of an enterprise AD domain user.
 For more information about how to enable the SMB ACL feature, see Join the mount target of an SMB file system to an AD domain.